This post may contain affiliate links.

 Why It Matters:

-If there’s one universal truth about hiking with kids, it’s that snacks solve almost everything.
-Hunger leads to whining, and a good snack stash can keep morale high and energy steady.
+If there is one universal truth about hiking with kids, it’s this: snacks solve almost everything.

 What I Pack: